 We have many family members and friends who move their elf around the house and create different comical scenarios for the elf.
 The elf finds himself hiding and creating messes, being stuck in precarious situations, or creating fun activities for the kids.

-So, 14 years after its creation, Elf on the Shelf is a household name in pretty much any home with kids.
+So, a decade and a half since its creation, Elf on the Shelf is a household name in pretty much any home with kids.

 For many, the elf plays hide and seek with the kids and sometimes wreaks havoc around the house.
 Other parents use the elf to bring notes or acts of kindness for the children to perform.

-In our home, we have chosen not to do the Elf.
-Not because we think there is anything wrong with it, but mainly because we just didn’t want to do it for the purpose of behavior monitoring or have to come up with things to do each night.
-And plus, we have four kids who make enough messes on their own, we don’t need an Elf making for messes. 😂
+In our home, we have chosen not to participate in Elf on the Shelf.
+This is not because we think there is anything wrong with it, but, mainly, we didn’t want to do it for the purpose of behavior monitoring or have to come up with things to do each night.
+Plus, we have four kids who make enough messes on their own.
+We don’t need an Elf making more messes. ?

-So instead, we opted for another fun activity called Star from Afar as an alternative to Elf on the Shelf.
-In finding Star from Afar, we found some other alternatives to Elf on the Shelf that might interest others as well.
+Instead, we opted for another fun activity called Star from Afar as an alternative to Elf on the Shelf.
+In our research, we’ve found some other alternatives to Elf on the Shelf that might interest you as well.

 5 Alternatives to Elf on the Shelf

+Our kids love Star from Afar!
 This is our favorite alternative to Elf on the Shelf.
-Our kids love Star from Afar!
-Basically, there is a little wooden nativity that comes with the several characters including the 3 wisemen and a star.
-Each day the star moves around the house and the kids try to find it.
+Basically, there is a little wooden nativity that comes with several characters, including the three wisemen and a star.
+Each day, the star moves around the house, and the kids try to find it.
 Once they do, the wisemen are moved to that place, and it repeats.
-There are also a book and scripture cards to read with it.
+Star from Afar also comes with a book and scripture cards to read with your children.

 The Kindness Elves make a great little alternative to Elf on the Shelf since they are still elves.
 They don’t really come as a bundle and require a little more creativity on the part of the parents.
-These two elves are hidden around the house, and when they are found by the kids, they deliver an act of kindness to be performed during the day or week.
+The idea is to hide the two elves around the house, and, when they are found by the kids, they deliver an act of kindness to be performed during the day or week.

-Melk is a monkey (but any animal can be used) who teachers children about God’s character through fun lessons and activities during the Advent season.
+Melk is a monkey that teachers children about God’s character through fun lessons and activities during the Advent season.
 In addition, he also has 11 letters that he will deliver throughout the year.
 Melk the Christmas Monkey can also be used with bigger groups of kids as well.

-This year, we discovered the Advent Blocks and are adding them to our Christmas!
-Each set includes 27 wooden blocks as well as a family devotional guide.
+A few years ago, we discovered Advent Blocks and added them to our Christmas!
+Each set includes 27 wooden blocks, along with a family devotional guide.

-You line up the blocks, and, each day, you read the story, and rotate that day’s block so that the image is revealed.
+First, you line up the blocks.
+Each day, you read the story and rotate that day’s block.
+This allows the image on the block to be revealed.
 You move the star block one space to the right, resting on top of that day’s image—and one step closer to Christmas Day.

 Bonus: The Shepherd’s Treasure

-This is the tale of one shepherd who went on a journey to find the true treasure and meaning of Christmas.
-It comes with a book and a set of cards that lead the shepherd to a new verse to read each day. it offers clue on the Shepherd’s journey and lets the nativity come alive.
+The Shepherd’s Treasure is the tale of one shepherd who went on a journey to find the true treasure and meaning of Christmas.
+It comes with a book and a set of cards that lead the shepherd to a new verse to read each day.
+It offers clues on the shepherd’s journey and lets the nativity come alive.

 Honorable Mentions: